ACCESS-NRI/access-om3-configs/documentation/docs/pages/AddConfig.md

 ### Applying for a supported configuration
 To apply to have a configuration as a supported configuration, [raise an issue on ACCESS-OM3 configs](https://github.com/ACCESS-NRI/access-om3-configs/issues/new/choose) (pick "blank template") and describe your configuration and how it meets (or will meet) the criteria.
 If your configuration does not meet the criteria for an access-supported model then it is still possible to share the model configurations, with a community member taking responsibility for maintaining the repository.
 Space for configuration files can be provided upon request on the [ACCESS-NRI community repository](https://github.com/ACCESS-Community-Hub).
 These configuration can still use ACCESS-NRI supported executable and `payu`.
+#### Checklist for developing a supported configurations
+Use this checklist whilst developiong your configuration to make sure include relevant information needed and are following the ACCESS-OM3 conventions.
+1. Create documentation of the configuration
+2. The configuration is running on the NUOPC coupler
+3. The configuration is running stably on an ACCESS-NRI supported MOM6 executable
+4. The configuration closely matches an existing ACCESS-OM3 supported configuration
+5. There isn't a similar supported configuration that superceeds the configuration
+6. Input netcdf files will need to be shared and include metadata that inform of date and commands used to create the file.
+7. Scripts and notebooks used to create the input files need to be avaliable in a public GitHub repository.
+8. Your configuration is shared on GitHub on a branch located within a fork of access-om3 and has a shared git history with another access-om3 configuration
+9. The branch name will need to follow the access-om3-configs [naming convention](https://github.com/ACCESS-NRI/access-om3-configs?tab=readme-ov-file#repository-structure).
+For regional models this should start with `dev-rM` and when specifying the resolution also add a 3-5 letter description of the location.
+For example: 'dev-rM-task5km`.